The Bible—A Book From God

 3 The Bible is also a heartwarming gift, for it reveals something about the Giver, Jehovah God.
 The fact that he has provided such a book is proof that he wants us to get to know him well.
 Indeed, the Bible can help you to draw close to Jehovah.

 4 If you have a copy of the Bible, you are far from alone.
-In whole or in part, the Bible has been published in more than 2,300 languages and thus is available to more than 90 percent of the world’s population.
+In whole or in part, the Bible has been published in about 2,600 languages and thus is available to more than 90 percent of the world’s population.
 On the average, more than a million Bibles are distributed each week!
 Billions of copies of either the whole Bible or part of it have been produced.
 Surely, there is no other book like the Bible.

-5 Furthermore, the Bible “is inspired of God.”
-(2 Timothy 3:16) In what way?
-The Bible itself answers: “Men spoke from God as they were borne along by holy spirit.”
+5 Furthermore, the Bible is “inspired of God.”
+(Read 2 Timothy 3:16.)
+In what way?
+The Bible itself answers: “Men spoke from God as they were moved by holy spirit.”
 (2 Peter 1:21) To illustrate: A businessman might have a secretary write a letter.
 That letter contains the businessman’s thoughts and instructions.
 Hence, it is really his letter, not the secretary’s.
 In a similar way, the Bible contains God’s message, not that of the men who wrote it down.
 Thus, the entire Bible truthfully is “the word of God.”—1 Thessalonians 2:13.

 HARMONIOUS AND ACCURATE